 Liver Blood Stagnation shouldn't be taken lightly as it can potentially lead to very serious conditions such as coronary heart disease or stroke.

 The Liver is a so-called "Zang" Organ.
 Learn more about the Liver in Chinese Medicine

 Tongue description: Purple tongue or purple spots on sides.

 Possible symptoms: Dry skin Epistaxis Infertility Purple lips Purple face Purple nails Abdominal pain Painful period Abdominal masses Purple petechiae Vomiting of blood Dark colored blood Hypochondrial pain Irregular menstruation Dark clots in menstrual blood

 Diagnosing a pattern in Chinese Medicine is no easy feat and should be left to professional practitioners.

 In particular one has to know how to differentiate between different types of pulses and tongue coatings, shapes and colors.
 Here patients with Liver Blood Stagnation will tend to exhibit wiry (Xian) pulses as well as a bluish-purple sides tongue.

 Practitioners also learn to read from a long list of seemingly unrelated symptoms.
-Here patients with Liver Blood Stagnation might experience symptoms like dark clots in menstrual blood, dark colored blood, irregular menstruation and painful period (full list here above).
+Here patients with Liver Blood Stagnation might experience symptoms like dark colored blood, hypochondrial pain, abdominal pain and vomiting of blood (full list here above).